 What’s your worth?
 Don’t just look at EPC

-There are a lot of ways to analyze the performance of your campaign: CTR, EPC and eCPM.
-But by far, the best metric is the weight of money in your pocket after all, right?
+There are a lot of ways to analyze the performance of your campaign such as EPC.
+The best metric is the weight of money in your pocket after all, right?

 OK, so you’ve run an efficient campaign, money has started to roll in, but now it’s time to actually start taking a look at that balance sheet.
 But when you want to begin analyzing your various campaigns on our platform, it wouldn’t be entirely out of left field for some to perhaps feel a little lost with all those numbers right in front of you.